Betting millions on QBs who can turn clubs around on a dime

 But that wasn’t even the gutsiest move of Thursday night.
 That belonged to the last quarterback taken – Alabama’s Mac Jones, at No. 15 by New England – who promptly took to Twitter to hype his own draft trading card.

-“Can’t imagine a better place to be than #PatsNation,” Jones tweeted, a move sure to endear him to grumpy Patriots coach Bill Belichick.
+”Can’t imagine a better place to be than (hash)PatsNation,” Jones tweeted, a move sure to endear him to grumpy Patriots coach Bill Belichick.

 Speaking of Alabama, the Crimson Tide tied the record of six first rounders, set by the Miami Hurricanes’ in 2004.
 In this case, all but one of the six were offensive players.
 Alabama’s conference, the SEC, had an additional six players chosen, and they lined up mostly on the attacking side of the ball, too.